T-Mobile Park: Soccer

 The stadium hosted several soccer matches before the opening of Lumen Field, which was designed for soccer.
 To prepare for soccer matches, the field has to be sodded to cover and replace the dirt infield.

 On March 2, 2002, the United States men's national soccer team played Honduras in a friendly match, winning 4–0 in front of a then-record crowd of 38,534.
-The stadium hosted four matches during the 2002 CONCACAF Women's Gold Cup in November, including two matches featuring the United States women's national soccer team, as part of qualification for the 2003 FIFA Women's World Cup.
+The stadium hosted four matches during the 2002 CONCACAF Women's Gold Cup in November, including two matches featuring the U.S. women's national soccer team, as part of qualification for the 2003 FIFA Women's World Cup.
 The first U.S. match, against Panama, had an attendance of 21,522; the second match, against Costa Rica, was attended by 10,079 fans.

-Seattle Sounders FC, a Major League Soccer team that plays at adjacent Lumen Field, once drafted plans to play a 2018 CONCACAF Champions League match at then-Safeco Field due to a potential scheduling conflict.
+Seattle Sounders FC, a Major League Soccer team that plays at adjacent Lumen Field, once drafted plans to play a 2018 CONCACAF Champions League match at Safeco Field due to a potential scheduling conflict.